GoogleChromeLabs/shared-storage-demo/README.md

 ### Setup HTTPS

-The ad rendered in a fenced frame must be served from an HTTPS origin.
 The ad rendered in a fenced frame must be served from an HTTPS origin, but the Firebase emulator [does not support HTTPS localhost](https://github.com/firebase/firebase-tools/issues/1908).
 Therefore, we will use `nginx` to setup a reverse proxy that takes the request at HTTPS 4337 port and proxies it to HTTP 8087.

 #### Generate the certs with `mkcert`